ruby/stringio/doc/stringio/stringio.md

 each  writes _before_ the current position, and decrements the position so that the written data is next to be read.

-- #ungetbyte(byte): unshifts the given byte.
+- #ungetbyte: unshifts the given byte.
-- #ungetc(character): unshifts the given character.
+- #ungetc: unshifts the given character.

 One more writing method:

-- #truncate(size): truncates the stream's string to the given size.
+- #truncate: truncates the stream's string to the given size.

 ## Line \IO

 Reading:

 - #gets: reads and returns the next line.
-- #each_line: reads each remaining line, passing it to the block
+- [Kernel#readline][kernel#readline]: like #gets, but raises an exception if at end-of-stream.
 - #readlines: reads the remaining data the stream and returns an array of its lines.
-- [Kernel#readline][kernel#readline]: like #gets, but raises an exception if at end-of-stream.
+- #each_line: reads each remaining line, passing it to the block

 Writing: